Low-Carb Roasted Asian Shrimp and Brussels Sprouts Sheet Pan Meal (Video)

 Wash brussels sprouts if needed, trim stems, and cut in half.
 Try not to have too many leaves fall off, because they tend to get overly done.
 Toss brussels sprouts with olive oil, salt, and pepper and roast in a preheated 400F/200C oven.
 Cook brussels sprouts 15 minutes while the shrimp marinate.

 After 15 minutes, drain the shrimp VERY WELL, push the brussels sprouts over, and arrange shrimp in a single layer on the end of the baking sheet.
 Cook just until shrimp are done, about 6-8 minutes more.
 Remove from the oven, stir the shrimp and brussels sprouts, and brush generously with the remaining marinade/glaze mixture.
+Serve hot.

-The BEST Easy Cauliflower Rice for a low-carb meal.
+Make it a Meal: This would be delicious with The BEST Easy Cauliflower Rice for a low-carb meal.

 More Tasty Shrimp Recipes: